 Expedited Reinstatement of SSI

-If you lost benefits because you started working while collecting SSI and your income above the SSI income limit, your SSI payments stopped.
+If you lost benefits because you started working while collecting SSI and your income went above the SSI income limit, your SSI payments stopped.
 If your income dips below the SSI income limit again within five years of when your SSI stopped, because you stop working, or stop working as much, due to your medical condition, you can get your benefits restarted without reapplying.
 If you meet all of the following criteria, you may have your benefits restarted without having to apply again.
 To qualify, all of the following must be true:

 - Your benefits stopped because your earnings from work put you above the SSI income limit.